atulvarshneya/quantum-computing/README.md

 Create a CONTROLLED GATE for any given gate; add any number of control qubits.

-Allows addition of any user-defined gates.
+Allows easy addition of user-defined gates.

 BASIS
 -------------------